DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 (B) Visible body part but wrong DeepLabCut prediction.
 Move the label’s location to the actual position of the body part.

 (C) Invisible, occluded body part.
-Remove the predicted label by DeepLabCut with a right click.
+Remove the predicted label by DeepLabCut with a middle click.
 Every predicted label is shown, even when DeepLabCut is uncertain.
 This is necessary, so that the user can potentially move the predicted label.
 However, to help the user to remove all invisible body parts the low-likelihood predictions are shown as open circles (rather than disks).